keshavshivkumar/CircleofLife/reports/CircleOfLife.md

 ## Observations

 - Agent 4 performs really good, and better than Agent3 on average.
-- The win rate for 150 timesteps is on average 95.3%.
+- The win rate for 150 timesteps is on average 95.3%, with a standard deviation of 2.614943792.
 - The loss rates are:
-    - 0.2% due to timeout.
+    - 0.2% due to timeout, with a standard deviation of 0.406838102.
-    - 4.5% due to death from predator.
+    - 4.5% due to death from predator, with a standard deviation of 2.542738139.
 - The agent was able to identify the prey node correctly about 4.7386829% of the timesteps.

 ## Inference